 Our YouTube Channel is up!
-To see the Cantata and a couple of other videos, check out the link below.
+To see this Sunday's service click below.

 A Word on Worship: At our May meeting Low’s Council made the decision to hold drive-in worship beginning Sunday, June 7, at 11:00 am.
 Members, friends, and visitors are encouraged to park in the church lot, and either remain in your automobiles or bring a lawn chair and sit in front of your car.
 Everyone is encouraged to keep a space between parked cards and to observe social distancing.
 Holy Communion will be observed—please bring your own grape juice/wine and bread/crackers.
 There will be a sound system and platform for worship leaders and we hope everyone will be able to hear.
 A bulletin will be handed out and an offering taken.
 You are encouraged to bring canned and non-perishable food items and toiletries for local ministries—SAFE, Salvation Army, and Allied Churches.
 A container will be placed outside for food and toiletry items.
 Worship will continue to be recorded so that those unable to be present may view the service.